Modify Your Previous Family Law Judgments

 - Mediation: Mediation is mandatory in many counties and is a voluntary process to assist parties in resolving paternity cases amicably.

 Frequently, after a settlement agreement or court order is entered in a family law case, circumstances change.
-Such circumstances may include a loss or change of employment, decrease in income, illness, injury, relocation, a change in health insurance coverage or issues related to the well-being of children.
 Because significant changes in one’s life can make it virtually impossible to comply with a previous agreement or court order, Florida law allows relief under specific circumstances.
 Generally, Florida courts will permit parties, based on a substantial change in circumstances and other factors, to modify alimony, child support and time-sharing orders.
-The specific circumstances that warrant a modification require a thorough review of the facts of your case and their applicability to Florida law.
 An experienced and knowledgeable marital trial attorney is essential to navigate through these issues as Florida law does not permit a modification under all circumstances.
-The burden of proving a modification rests with the party seeking to change the previous agreement or order and requires the presentation of evidence and proof supporting the modification petition.

-Modifications of child support may obtained by either party if the income of either party substantially changes, the time-sharing arrangement is altered or the health insurance costs change from the date of the original child support order.
-Florida Statutes provide the Court’s with a child support guidelines which increase or decrease original child support orders based on any of the aforementioned factors.
+Modifications of child support may be obtained by either party if the income of either party substantially changes, the time-sharing arrangement is altered or the health insurance costs change from the date of the original child support order.
+Florida statutes provide the court with child support guidelines that increase or decrease original child support orders based on any of the aforementioned factors.

 Domestic Violence Injunctions